rbello/java-toolkit/src/core/fr/evolya/javatoolkit/threading/README.md

 ## State

-This API is currently in Stable.
+This API is currently Stable.

 ## Usage